 Early Life

 Neide Helena de Moraes was born in São Paulo, Brazil, in either 1955 or 1956.
-She is the granddaughter of José Ermírio de Moraes, who founded Grupo Votorantim in 1918.
-Her family's legacy is deeply rooted in Brazilian industry.
+She is the granddaughter of José Ermírio de Moraes, who founded Grupo Votorantim, one of the largest industrial conglomerates in Latin America, in 1918.
+Her family's legacy in the business world provided the foundation for her future success.

 Rise to Success